Nolan1324/cryptopals-solves/sets/5/34/README.md

 }
 ```

 This effectively allows us to model asynchronous communication, rather than synchronous communication.
-However, in more complex scenarios, this "fire-and-forget" pattern could prove problematic, as Goroutines that were launched in the past may cause unexpected results in the future.
+However, in more complex scenarios, this "fire-and-forget" pattern could prove problematic, as goroutines that were launched in the past may cause unexpected results in the future.

 ### Modelling this challenge